valCech/BMI-BMR-Micronutrition-Calculator/README.md

 # BMI, BMR & Micronutrition Calculator
-My very first Python application.
+My very first Python project.
-In this project I have also used my knowledge from JS.
+In this project I was inspired by BMI calculator my brother built.
-It all came from my head and it is as original as me :D, please use only for educational purpose.
-My knowledge about dieting principles comes from 15 years of experience as a PT.
+It all came from my head and therefore it is as original as me :D My knowledge about dieting principles comes from 15 years of experience as a PT.
-Follow me on Instagram @ifitboy.
+Follow me on Instagram @ifitboy